-Within chapters and sub-chapters of this manual you can find general user information in the "User Interface" section and system manager information in the "System Management" section.
+Within sections and sub-sections of this manual you can find general user information in the "User Interface" section and system manager information in the "System Management" section.

-REF: For information on developer tools (e.g., Direct Mode Utilities and Application Program Interfaces [APIs]), see the Kernel 8.0 & Kernel Toolkit 7.3 Developer's Guide.
+REF: For information on developer tools (e.g., Direct Mode Utilities and Application Program Interfaces [APIs]), see the Kernel 8.0 and Kernel Toolkit 7.3 Developer's Guide.
 Kernel and Kernel Toolkit APIs are also available in HTML format at a VA Intranet Website.

-Information on recommended system configuration and setting Kernel's site parameters, as well as lists of files, routines, options, and other components are documented in the Kernel 8.0 & Kernel Toolkit 7.3 Technical Manual.
+Information on recommended system configuration and setting Kernel's site parameters, as well as lists of files, routines, options, and other components are documented in the Kernel 8.0 and Kernel Toolkit 7.3 Technical Manual.